owncast/owncast.github.io/content/docs/video.md

 This document aims to outline what is being done to your content and the different knobs you can tweak to get the best output for your instance.

+To see how your specific stream is performing, visit the [Stream Health](/docs/metrics) page in the admin.

 {{< alert icon="💡" text="Keep in mind it's hard to give specific settings that will give you the best quality and performance with Owncast because people have different servers and requirements." >}}

 ## Overview